SID2015/Horse_or_Human_Classifier/README.md

 # Horse_or_Human_Classifier

+# NOTE :
+         Please note that I have also included the .py file for the same notebook in case the notebook doesn't open in github.

 The following python code will use the OS library to use Operating System libraries, giving us access to the file system, and the zipfile library allowing you to unzip the data.